How schools can hire teachers who are not UK or Irish nationals.

 International travel during coronavirus (COVID-19)

-Global travel, including to the UK, may be affected by coronavirus (COVID-19).
-Overseas nationals should check their country’s advice as well as the UK’s advice to find out what they must do before they travel to England and after they arrive, including what COVID-19 tests they need to take and the quarantine rules for travel to England.
+Global travel, including to the UK, is affected by coronavirus (COVID-19).
+Non-UK nationals should check their country’s advice as well as the UK’s advice to find out what they must do before they travel to England and after they arrive, including what COVID-19 tests they need to take and the quarantine rules for travel to England.

-The UK government has also published guidance about what to do if you need a visa to travel to the UK and further information is available for those affected by changes to UK immigration and borders due to coronavirus (COVID-19).
+The UK government has also published guidance about what to do if you need a visa to travel to the UK and further information is available for those affected by changes to UK immigration and borders due to COVID-19.

 Schools can also advertise teaching roles free on DfE’s Teaching Vacancies service.